How to Exhibit More Predictable Behaviors: Generating and Interpreting Policies

-The experiments aim at illustrating and better understanding the policies induced by the proposed reward function, and in particular at determining whether they can be considered as predictable.
+These first experiments aim at illustrating and better understanding the policies induced by the proposed reward function, and in particular at determining whether they can be considered as predictable.
 The code will be made available under an open license.